The OLine and the three Ws | Page 4 | The Boneyard

 That must be what it is.

 It is simply the quantity over quality ploy.
-If you can't blind them with your brilliance, baffle 'em with your Stop.
+If you can't blind them with your brilliance, baffle 'em with your bullshit.
 If Carl were writing this post, it would go on for five more paragraphs and contain equal parts of convention wisdom and condescension.

 Joined